 Impractical?
 Maybe.
 But definitely biblical.
 And the sort of love I’d want in on.

-And that became the day the child who was “okay” with her parents’ divorce renounced divorce as an option or solution in her own life – come what may.
+And that became the day the child who was “okay” with her parents’ divorce renounced divorce as a solution in her own life – come what may.

 I knew that my answer was significant.
 Should I one day make a decision to attempt to love another person in marriage, I know that my future no longer rests in the history of relationships in my family.